If you are a non-UPMC provider and would like to order the Monoclonal Antibody administration for a patient under your care, please:

 UPMC is one of the few health care organizations in Pennsylvania offering monoclonal antibody treatment, which is authorized by the FDA for emergency use in the treatment of COVID-19.

-This one-time infusion may help keep certain individuals with mild to moderate COVID-19 from progressing in their illness to severe disease and may make it less likely that a patient would need to go to the emergency department or need hospitalization.
+This one-time administration may help keep certain individuals with mild to moderate COVID-19 from progressing in their illness to severe disease and may make it less likely that a patient would need to go to the emergency department or need hospitalization.

 UPMC can administer available monoclonal antibody treatments for COVID-19 positive patients who meet specific criteria and for whom the antibodies may be an effective treatment.